kubernetes-retired/service-catalog/docs/v1/design.md

 ## `ServiceClass`

-This resource indicates a kind of backing service that a consumer may request.
+This resource indicates a general kind of backing service that a consumer may request.
+The 'service kind' concept is purposefully arbitrary.
+We expect each cluster operator team to assign specific meaning to the ones they choose.

 ## `ServiceInstance`